Kajsa Ekis Ekman: Editorial board at Dagens ETC

 Swedish left-wing magazine and publisher ETC started a daily newspaper, Dagens ETC, in 2014.
 It was a print publication with a clear left-wing profile and Ekman was contracted as an freelance writer of the editorials.
 Her contract was terminated with immediate effect in April 2022 after she wrote an article about the Ukrainian newspaper The Kyiv Independent, in the wake of the Russian invasion of Ukraine 2022.
 Ekman's article is an investigative report on the economic and political interests that influence the Ukrainian newspaper.
 The article focuses on the newspaper's financing, which Ekman argues comes from the European Endowment for Democracy and the Canadian government.
 The article also addresses the connections between the CEO and the defense reporter of the newspaper with the Ukrainian militia Azov Brigade, particularly highlighting their links to nazism, as well as the affiliations of many of the reporters with the U.S. Department of State and USAID.

 The article was accused of reproducing Russian propaganda, casting suspicion on Ukraine, and praising Putin.
 Specific criticism was directed at Ekman for choosing this topic during an ongoing war.
 ETC decided to end its collaboration with Ekman, who was also accused of plagiarism since a similar article had been published before hers.
 However, Andreas Gustavsson, the editor-in-chief of ETC, had already reviewed Ekman's article prior to its publication and was able to refute the plagiarism allegations.
 He also clarified that the article was not the reason for ending the collaboration but rather Ekis' behavior on social media.
-On Instagram, Ekman had compared RT (TV channel) with Telesur, Al-Jazeera, and CNN.
+On Instagram, Ekman had compared Kremlin controlled channel Russia Today with Telesur, Al Jazeera, and CNN.
 Gustavsson was accused of inability to recognize Russian propaganda, despite several articles with similar messages to Ekman's being published in close proximity to her article.

 ETC's actions were questioned from various quarters, and a debate on freedom of speech and press freedom ensued.
 Several writers at ETC, including Nina Björk, Aleksa Lundberg, and Stefan Sundström, have expressed their support for Ekman's position as an opinion columnist, including through an open letter published in ETC and signed by twelve colleagues who write for ETC.